 The K70 is one of their premium offerings; it's a full size keyboard complete with a detachable wrist rest, dedicated media keys and a textured volume rocker (along with a mute button) so you're probably not going to be left wanting more if you decide to go for this.
 The whole board is made out of 'aircraft grade aluminum' which not only gives it a certain sleek look but it also adds to the durability.
 If you're looking for a fully outfitted keyboard from one of the industry giants that'll last you for years to come then this could very well be the one for you.

-The K70 RGB (we’re referring to the Mark II here, since that one is the newest version) comes with Cherry MX switches, and you can choose between Brown, Red, Blue, Speed, and Silent switches.
+The K70 RGB comes with Cherry MX switches, and you can choose between Brown, Red, Blue, Speed, and Silent switches.

 There is also the option to go for Cherry MX Low Profile switches.
 That keyboard is technically called the 'K70 RGB MK.2 Low Profile' but it's pretty much the same as the regular one (except for having Low Profile switches, of course) so we're including it here in order to be complete.

-The K65 might just look like a smaller version of the K70 but that’s not entirely true; it misses the volume rocker and has less media keys as well as obviously lacking a numpad.
-These changes do make the keyboard stand on its own if you’re asking us, since most companies approach a tenkeyless keyboard in the same manner: they cut off any ‘unnecessary’ features and focus on making a ‘competitive gaming keyboard’.
+The K65 might just look like a smaller version of the K70 but that's not entirely true; it misses the volume rocker and has less media keys as well as a lack of a numpad.
+These changes do make the keyboard stand on its own if you're asking us, since most companies approach a tenkeyless keyboard in the same manner: they cut off any 'unnecessary' features and focus on making a 'competitive gaming keyboard'.

 That's all well and good, but what if you do want media keys, and perhaps a wrist rest for added comfort?
 That's where the K65 comes in.
 It strikes a nice balance between offering the extra features that most high end full sized boards offer while also being significantly smaller than said full size boards.
 As a consequence it's definitely not the smallest TKL keyboard in the world, but if you just want a bit more space on your desk while still having that premium feeling this could be the one.